 What Is High Ticket Affiliate Marketing?

-As I mentioned earlier, high ticket affiliate marketing is selling products that are at least $500 per sale.
-High ticket affiliate marketing is approached slightly differently than low ticket affiliate marketing (which I’ll cover in this post).
+As I mentioned earlier, high ticket affiliate marketing sells at least $500 per sale.
+Therefore, high ticket affiliate marketing is approached slightly differently than low ticket affiliate marketing (which I’ll cover in this post).

 What’s The Difference Between High And Low Ticket Affiliate Marketing?

-Other than the price point, there are a number of differences between the two business strategies.
+Other than the price point, there are several differences between the two business strategies.
 In this section, I will explain each of the differences.
 While there aren’t hard and fast rules, these differences are common between most high and low ticket items.

-There are a few main differences between high and low ticket affiliate marketing.
-In most cases, high ticket affiliate marketing offers the following (and low ticket doesn’t):
+There are a few main differences between high and low-ticket affiliate marketing.
+In most cases, high ticket affiliate marketing offers the following (and the low ticket doesn’t):

 - A value ladder